-The Health and Safety Supervisor is a two-day course and covers most of the important Occupational Health and Act 85 of 1993 (OHS) content within the different sections of the act.
-It is an excellent course option for managers of different divisions, services, buildings, or departments to attend.
-The course provides a good holistic overview of health and safety in a short period of time.
+The Health and Safety Supervisor is a two-day course and covers various sections, requirements, and objectives of the Occupational Health and Safety (OHS) Act 85 of 1993.
+It is a popular course option for supervisors and managers of different divisions, services, buildings, or departments to attend, as the course provides a good holistic overview of health and safety in a short period of time.

-The Health and Safety Supervisor therefore has a very key function within an organization, as they take on the responsibility in assisting in the Health and Safety and wellbeing of all employees, contractors, visitors and in some cases the surrounding community and the environment!
-It is therefore critical that they have a solid understanding of certain sections of the OHS Act, identifying and analysing hazards in the workplace, investigating incidents and accidents, and how to implement a Health and Safety programme.
-Our Health and Safety Supervisor course is 2 days in duration and will include the follow topics:
+The health and safety supervisor, therefore has a key function within an organization, as they assist with looking after the health, safety, and wellbeing of all employees, contractors, and visitors.
+It is therefore important that they have a good understanding of certain sections of the OHS act, identifying and analysing hazards and investigating incidents and accidents in the workplace.

 Duration of the course:

 Health and Safety Supervisor is a 2-day course.

 The delegates will be issued with a certificate once they have successfully completed the 2-day course and the certificate is valid for a 2-year period.

 Facilitation of the courses can be conducted on-site at your if you have a minimum of 8 delegates, or at one of our training venues in Johannesburg, Durban, Port Elizabeth or Cape Town